GLOBAL MARKETS-Stocks, bonds, commodities slump on likely end to Fed stimulus

 By Herbert Lash

-NEW YORK, June 20 (Reuters) - Global equity markets, bond prices and commodities fell sharply on Thursday, a day after the Federal Reserve said the U.S. economy was growing strongly enough for it to begin slowing its unprecedented stimulus.
+NEW YORK, June 20 (Reuters) - Global stock markets swooned while bond and commodities prices fell sharply on Thursday, a day after the U.S. Federal Reserve said the U.S. economy was growing strongly enough for it to begin slowing its unprecedented stimulus to the U.S. economy.

-That stimulus has supported both the U.S. economy and world financial markets by pushing interest rates to historic lows.

-Markets have rallied as investors have sought riskier assets.
-But Federal Reserve Chairman Ben Bernanke’s statement on Wednesday laying out a likely end to the program by next year, if the economy continues to strengthen, brought a dose of finality to the markets.

-“They have begun to think about removing accommodation, as opposed to a one-way message that appeared to the market of accommodation as far as the eye can see,” said Jim Vogel, an interest rate strategist at FTN Financial in Memphis, Tennessee.

-The U.S. dollar rallied further against the euro and yen after the stronger-than-expected readings on business activity in the United States supported the Fed’s view of diminished downside risks to the economic outlook.
+The U.S. dollar rallied further against the euro and yen on after the stronger-than-expected readings on business activity in the U.S.

-The economic data added to investors’ fears that the era of easy money would soon wane.

-Home resales jumped to their highest level in 3-1/2 years in May and factory activity in June in the U.S. mid-Atlantic region rebounded to its highest level in more than two years.
+In U.S. economic data, home resales jumped to their highest level in 3-1/2 years in May, and a rebound in June in factory activity in the U.S. mid-Atlantic region to its highest level in more than two years, added to fears that the era of easy money is on the wane.

-Equities on Wall Street fell more than 1.5 percent while stocks in Europe dropped almost 3.0 percent.
+Equities on Wall Street fell more than 1.0 percent while stocks in Europe dropped more than 2.0 percent.
 Government debt prices fell, with yields on the 10-year U.S. Treasury note rising to 2.41 percent, a level last seen almost two years ago.

-Gordon Charlop, managing director at Rosenblatt Securities in New York, said the pullback was “somewhat inevitable.”

-“The flow up to this point has not been disorderly.
-It’s been a reasonably measured selloff,” Charlop said.
+“The market tends to overshoot and will continue to do so.
+We’ll probably see an overreaction to this,” said Art Hogan, managing director at Lazard Capital Markets in New York.

 Oil fell $3 a barrel while gold prices tumbled to their lowest in more than 2-1/2 years and silver fell more than 6 percent as markets reacted to Bernanke’s comments and a drop in Chinese factory activity to a nine-month low.

-Emerging markets, many of which have been primed by the cheap Fed cash, took some of the biggest selling as investors rushed to the exits.
+Emerging markets, many of which have been primed by the cheap Fed cash, saw some of the biggest selling as investors rushed to the exits.

+MSCI’s benchmark index for emerging equities slumped 4.3 percent and shares across the Asian Pacific region outside Japan recorded their biggest daily drop since late 2011.

+MSCI’s all-country world index fell 2.98 percent, its largest single-day drop in 19 months.
+The pan-European FTSEurofirst 300 index of leading regional shares fell 2.86 percent to 1,146.27.

 A day after the Federal Reserve suggested the U.S. economy was firmly on a recovery path - enough so to withdraw some monetary stimulus - data showed China’s economy was stuttering.